-Yunnan is an incredible area and fabulous for tourists.
+Yunnan is an incredible area and fabulous for tourism.
 Immersed in natural beauty, this big province is brimming with history and culture.

 Here are 10 interesting facts about Yunnan you should know before you visit it.

 Yunnan is known for its ethnic diversity.
-It is home to 25 out of the official 55 ethnic minorities of China.
-It has the highest concentration of Chinese ethnic minorities and over sixteen languages.
+It is home to 25 of the official 55 ethnic minorities of China.
+It has the highest concentration of Chinese ethnic minorities and over sixty languages and dialects.

 The Bai people are native to Dali.
 Bai literally means 'white'.
 They hold the color white in high esteem.
 They favor white clothes and decorations.
 You can go to Dali Ancient Town to see their traditional architecture and typical clothes.